 When you are giving your deposition, your Newport Beach Personal Injury Attorney will stress the importance of proper preparation and maintaining a calm, cool demeanor no matter what happens.
 This can help to prevent becoming agitated, showing nerves and making glaring errors while testifying.
 Below are 10 tips to implement when giving your deposition.

 Let a Newport Beach personal injury attorney review your case and and help you understand your options.
-Call Russell and Lazarus APC to set up an appointment at 949-851-0222.
+Call Russell & Lazarus APC to set up an appointment at 949-851-0222.